 Managing Partner & Founder

 Roman Kikta is the Founder and the Managing Partner of Mobility Ventures.
 Roman is an Entrepreneurial Senior Executive and Thought Leader with more than 25 years of success creating and building breakthrough tech start-ups and multi-billion dollar corporate divisions.
 Leveraging extensive experience in forward-thinking global leadership and innovation, Roman is a wireless industry pioneer and innovator since the 1980s, who’s also a seasoned venture capitalist, entrepreneur and author.
 Roman has had an exemplary career in the launch and growth of new companies, corporate divisions and business units, and commercializing leading edge technologies, products and services.
-He is well known as an effective “change-agent” who combines his entrepreneurial spirit with extensive product and market development experiences to inspire, build and accelerate every organization he touches.
+He is well known as an effective “change-agent” who combines his entrepreneurial spirit with extensive global & digital strategy, product and market development experiences to inspire, build and accelerate every organization he touches.

 Roman has held key executive positions in strategy, marketing, and product development, corporate development, playing instrumental roles in building multi-billion dollar companies, business units and divisions from startups concept to global corporations including Nokia PCS, Panasonic Communications & Systems Company, GoldStar (now LG), and OKI.
 He was a founder of Global Wireless Holdings (GWH), E-Life (a proposed spinout from Nokia), SpeedLink Communications (DSL broadband provider in the UK), ChangeAgent Media and as a Co-Founder and Managing General Partner of Genesis Campus, an incubator and early stage venture capital fund.